A tool that improves with time.

 Lizzy is free for social workers and those who work in charities.
 We charge everyone else to keep the lights on.

-Each client relationship involves two servers.
-The first supports data collected by our clients.
-The second is managed by Frontline receives survey responses that allow us to train the model.
-Frontline’s server never receives user identifiable responses.
+Each client relationship involves two servers: one for data collected by clients, and one, managed by Frontline, for anonymised survey responses which allow us to train and improve the model.
+Frontline’s server never receives any identifiable information about users.

 One of the world’s largest research agencies – YouGov.
 With their support we built a nationally representative panel of 7400 Germans.
 We check in with our panel every quarter, tracking their experiences of abuse – as victims, perpetrators and even bystanders.